Contributor Guide

 Note: Make sure your branch is rebased against the latest main branch.
 A maintainer might ask you to ensure the branch is up-to-date prior to merging your Pull Request if changes have conflicts.

-All pull requests, unless otherwise instructed, need to be first accepted into the main branch (master).
+All pull requests, unless otherwise instructed, must first be accepted into the main branch (master).

 If you are helping with the triage of reported issues, this section provides some useful information to assist you in your contribution.